fbpx

 Other ways to keep costs down during the probate process

-Value the estate promptly
+Value the estate quickly

 Having assets valued early on gives an accurate picture of estate size and tax liability.

-It ensures no late surprises that could incur penalties or interest on any unpaid inheritance tax, for example.
+It ensures no late surprises that could incur penalties or interest on unpaid inheritance tax, for example.

 Avoid unnecessary property maintenance